lauraivillegasr/master_thesis/README.md

 and exporting the resulting file in .nex format.

+15. Upload the nexus format file into SplitsTree and create a network using: ```Networks -> MedianNetwrok``

 ### **ESTIMATION OF MUTATION RATES**

 NOTE: Installing accuMulate gave some problems.
 Remember to add the path of bamtools folder to my path using `export PATH=$PATH:/your/new/path/here`